johnandrea/generate-gedcom/README.md

 ## Notes

-This is only for relationship testing.
+This is only for biological relationship testing.
 There are no dates or other events created.

 There are some random decisions (adjustable by variables inside the program):
 - how many children in a family